adacalypse/modern-times-ADA/index.md

 ## Moore’s Law in the movie industry

 Technology is like a high-speed train traveling at full speed.
 As it develops and reveals more and more of its potential, our societies also become increasingly impacted.
-To measure through the lens of the film industry this impact, we have extracted key-words related to technology from the summaries with the help of autophrase [... more methods].
+To measure through the lens of the film industry this impact, we have extracted key-words related to technology from the summaries with the help of autophrase.

 ### High quality phrases